• Skip to primary navigation

 • Contact paper wall mural – Peel the adhesive covering of a piece of contact paper and adhere it to your wall with painter’s tape with the sticky side of the contact paper facing out.
 Give them space pieces of tissue paper, magazines or junk mail and encouraging them to rip it up and add it to the wall.
 If they’re older, draw designed on the contact paper and have them fill out different sections with different colorful bites.
 See our contact paper activities ideas here!

-Elf on the shelf ideas for a 4 year old - dot to dot name activity | spotofteadesigns.com
+Elf ideas for a 4 year old - dot name | spotofteadesigns.com

 • Play Doh activities with a theme – Instead of dumping your bin of play doh toys onto the table, give them a select few items within a theme.
 Throw in some Googly eyes or pipe cleaners and have them make monsters.
 Give them pieces to your potato man and have them invent their own Play Doh man.
 Give them a plastic fork and have them make patterns.
 Limit the options and see what they can do to get creative!